DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 > We have been witnessing a growing sentimentalisation, privatisation,
 > secularisation and individualisation of families that transformed
-> people’s family lives into more plural and diverse combinations,
+> people's family lives into more plural and diverse combinations,
 > particularly when compared with much more homogeneous models from the
 > past.
-Nowadays, in family context, there’s a greater importance given
+Nowadays, in family context, there's a greater importance given
 > to gender equality but also to the sentimental aspect of
 > relationships, in so far it carries the sense of greater
 > accomplishment and personal well-being.[^7_Casimiro_26]